 Online dating scams are more nuanced than one might think.
 They can involve everything from wire fraud to selling someone a bad business.

-- Catfishing: Romance scammers are a subset of catfishes— people who create fake dating profiles or social media accounts with the intention of deceiving other users.
-Some scammers steal the photos and identities of real people off of social media, while others hide behind shots of actors and models.
+- Catfishing: Romance scammers are a subset of catfishes— people who create fake profiles on dating apps pretending to be someone else, with the intention of deceiving other users.
+Some scammers steal the photos and identities of everyday people off of social media sites, while others hide behind a profile picture of an actor of a model.
 Often, the individual being impersonated remains unaware of what’s going on until they begin to receive angry or heartbroken messages from those preyed upon by their scammer doppelganger.

 - Grooming: The first phase of a romance scam involves the scammer grooming the victim to gain their trust and affection.
 Over a period of weeks or months, the scammer communicates regularly with the victim, using love bombing tactics like quickly-escalating, passionate declarations of devotion and constant positive attention to artificially generate a sense of emotional intimacy.
-They’ll move the relationship along at an exhilarating pace, and will begin to make promises about meeting in person and getting married at a very early stage
+They’ll move the relationship along at an exhilarating pace, often asking a lot of questions to make you feel important, while making promises about meeting in person and being together forever.

 - Asking for money and gifts: The next phase of the scam begins when the scammer zeroes in on the victim’s money.
 One way in which a romance scammer may try to defraud their victim is by spinning a story about some difficult life event that they need immediate financial assistance to resolve (more on these stories later).
 Once the victim agrees to help, they’ll be asked to send money via specific channels like non-bank wire transfers, preloaded gift cards, and reloadable debit cards—these kinds of transactions are hard to reverse and allow the recipient to remain anonymous.